Be yourself and let your confidence shine through! That’s the message from Heather Anderson, creator of the popular blog, So Heather.

 Heather: I have learned that my style is unique and a little on the edgier side.
-I don’t really like a lot of flowers and full skirts, I love it on others, but I just don’t feel like myself wearing things like that.
-I’m a jeans and jacket kind of girl, and I’m happy with that.
+I don’t really like a lot of flowers and full skirts, I love them on others, but I just don’t feel like myself wearing things like that.
+I’m jeans and jacket kind of girl, and I’m happy with that.
 I try and take my own advice when it comes to what I like to wear.
-I wear things that make me feel confident and most ‘myself’ in.
+I wear things that make me feel confident and most ‘myself’.

-Deb: Any last thoughts, or words or advice for 40+ women on a personal style journey?
+Deb: Any last thoughts, words, or advice for 40+ women on a personal style journey?

 Heather: My advice to women over 40 is that you are beautiful and wonderful, and age only makes us grow stronger and wiser.
 Dress like the woman you want to be and are meant to be.
 You should feel confident and powerful in what you wear, and if you don’t then you are wearing the wrong thing!
 Style is a personal thing that is unique to every woman so find your unique style and let your confidence shine through!!

-Thanks Heather for sharing your retro style with us.
-Ladies, be sure to visit Heather blog: So Heather and find out more about her favorite styles and inspiration.
+Thanks, Heather for sharing your retro style with us.
+Ladies, be sure to visit Heather’s blog: So Heather and find out more about her favorite styles and inspiration.